cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 not-affine (i.e., it contains at least one multiplication gate whose operands are non-constant).
-In the proof system of {{BBCGGI19}}, the proof is designed to allow the (distributed) verifier to compute the non-affine operations using only linear operations on (its share of) the input and proof.
+In the proof system of {{BBCGGI19}}, the proof is designed to allow the (distributed) verifier to compute the non-affine operations using only linear operations on (its share of) the measurement and proof.

 To make this work, the proof system is restricted to validity circuits that exhibit a special structure.
 Specifically, an arithmetic circuit with "G-gates"